Trust… but verify.

 As the only software vendor that is an approved GHG verifier under the California Air Resources Board (CARB), Locus’ certifications and experience (along with our expertise in developing GHG software) demonstrates our deep domain knowledge and commitment to keeping on top of this ever-changing space.

 We’ve helped hundreds of customers meet their GHG reporting requirements.
+Locus is able to verify in California, Oregon, & Washington States.
+Verifiers are ready to help with accredited staff in all industries!
 Contact our team of GHG professionals today to find out how Locus can help make your reporting process easier.

 Why select Locus for GHG verification?